SIT20416 Certificate II in Kitchen Operations

-To achieve this qualification you must complete 12 units, consisting of 8 core units and 5 elective units.
+To achieve this qualification you must complete 13 units of competency, consisting of 8 core units and 5 elective units.
 The elective units listed are those which Club Training Australia trains (the final units that are selected from this list are dependent on qualification packaging rules which can be discussed with our trainers):

 - BSBWOR203 Work effectively with others